fesanmar/copy-data-mode/README.md

 We pressed:
 - `h` to enter the group `Home snippets`
-- `.` to tell Copy Data we want to edit and element inside the current group
+- `.` to tell Copy Data we want to edit an element inside the current group
 - `RET` to tell Copy Data we don't want to change the element's key
 - `RET` to tell Copy Data we don't want to change the element's definition
 - `BobRET` To set the snippet's data to `Bob`.